 Tortoises’ metabolisms slow down in cold temperatures, making them vulnerable to infection.
 When it’s too cold, the mouth won’t heal properly if an injury is sustained, worsening and spreading.

 Food could be the cause if it’s not been cleaned properly or has gone rotten or moldy.

 A veterinarian will ask questions about the tortoise’s living environment (temperature and humidity levels), enclosure cleanliness, dietary regimen, and recent behavioral changes.

 Then, the vet will determine the reason for mouth rot by examining the mouth and through lab testing.
-Cytology (also known as cytopathology) involves examining the cells taken from bodily tissues.
+Cytology (cytopathology) involves examining the cells taken from bodily tissues.